-The programme will provide students with a professional qualification in Early Childhood Care and Education which will enable them to work in a variety of early years settings including pre-schools, crèches, day nurseries, special needs services, community services and family centres in the state, private, voluntary and community sectors.
+The programme will provide students with a professional qualification in Early Childhood Education which will enable them to work in a variety of early years settings including pre-schools, crèches, day nurseries, special needs services, community services and family centres in the state, private, voluntary and community sectors.

 The aim of the programme is to facilitate students' personal, social and professional development with a view to producing a highly competent professional practitioner committed to providing high quality services to children and families.

 The programme is delivered over two semesters each year.
 In each year of the programme students take part in 15-18 hours of classroom tuition and 6-12 hours of supervised practice (placement) each week.